 What do you do with a degree in Maharishi Vedic Science?
 Here are a few examples of the creative paths our students have taken after graduating from our program:

-BA in Maharishi Vedic Science alumnus Justin Cutter travels the country spreading the word about the benefits of organic natural food from an 18-foot box truck with a fully functional greenhouse in the back.
+Justin Cutter, BA in Maharishi Vedic Science alumnus, travels the country spreading the word about the benefits of organic natural food from an 18-foot box truck with a fully functional greenhouse in the back.
 Learn more about his endeavor at the Compass Green Project website.

 Justin sees his Maharishi Vedic Science degree as highly practical.
 “Those principles,” he says, “have been applicable to everything I’ve done in my life… The same rules that allow a tree to grow and transfer nutrients can be applied to a business or a relationship.”

-A graduate of our MA in Maharishi Vedic Science program, Jim Bagnola is a corporate educator, international speaker, and executive coach.
+Jim Bagnola, a graduate of our MA in Maharishi Vedic Science, is a corporate educator, international speaker, and executive coach.
 His book, Becoming a Professional Human Being: How to Enjoy Stress-Free Work and Personal Happiness Using the Mind/Body/Work Connection, was released in 2012 and has become a bestseller in Japan.

 Of his experience in the classroom at MUM, Jim says, “It’s interactive.
 It’s engaging.
 It’s having students teach each other.
 It’s engaging the student’s brain as much as the teacher’s brain.”

-Gabriel Akura, a graduate of our MA program, has returned home to Kenya to help citizens of the tiny village of Rageng’ni as a sustainable agricultural entrepreneur and educator.
+Gabriel Akura, a graduate of our MA in Maharishi Vedic Science, has returned home to Kenya to help citizens of the tiny village of Rageng’ni as a sustainable agricultural entrepreneur and educator.
 Gabriel holds five university degrees, including a Doctor of Education degree from the University of Missouri.